 One of the most common content topics for employer branding social media accounts are vacancy posts.
 These posts keep job seekers informed about the job openings at your company.

-These vacancy posts and graphics usually include the job title and location, and sometimes a short description and information about the hours.
+Vacancy posts and graphics usually include the job title and location, alongside a short description of the role and requirements.
 You can also include a photo of the team to add more personality and catch your audience’s attention.

-An excellent way to build brand trust is with direct testimonials from current employees.
-Posting employee stories and interviews can give a new insight into your brand’s story.
+An excellent way to build (employer) brand trust is with direct testimonials and interviews from your current employees.
+This can also give a new insight into your brand’s story.

-As mentioned in our March 2021 social media tips, stories about others are more engaging on social media.
-So it’s a great way to boost interactions on your posts.
+As mentioned in our March 2021 social media tips roundup, stories about others are more engaging on social media.
+So employee stories are also a great way to boost interactions on your employer branding posts.

 3. Interactive posts